NabiilahArdini/UnsupervisedLearning/quiz.md

 This quiz is part of Algoritma Academy assessment process.
 Congratulations on completing the Unsupervised Learning course!
-We will conduct an assessment quiz to test practical unsupervised learning techniques you have learned on the course.
+We will conduct an assessment quiz to test the practical unsupervised learning techniques that you have learned on the course.
 The quiz is expected to be taken in the classroom, please contact our team of instructors if you missed the chance to take it in class.

 # Data Exploration